Parallel Computing Course Review Notes

 {

-sum_per_block[threadIdx.x] = intermediate_sum;
+sum_per_block[threadIdx.x] = double_kill;

 }

-__syncthreads(); // ....here ?
+__syncthreads(); //....here ?

-} // The partial sum for each block is now sum_per_block[0]
+} //the per-block partial sum is sum_per_block[0]

 {